 History.
-Paleolithic stone implements found at Kandivli in Greater Bombay indicate human occupation of the area during the Stone Age.
-The earliest known inhabitants were Kolis, an aboriginal tribe of fishermen that probably arrived at the beginning of the Christian Era.
-Generally identified as Heptanesia by the ancient Greek astronomer and geographer Ptolemy, the area formed part of the kingdom of Aparanta or north Konkan (2nd century AD) and early came under Buddhist influence.
-It then passed under the rule of successive Indian dynasties; from the Maurya (c.
-321-185 BC) to the early

-Cālukya (6th-8th centuries AD) period, the city of Purī on Elephanta Island (Ghārāpuri) was the chief settlement in Bombay Harbour.
-The Walkeswar temple at Malabar Point was probably built during the rule of Silāhāra chiefs from the Konkan Coast (9th-13th centuries).
-Under the Yadāvas of Devagiri (1187-1312) the settlement of Mahikavati (Māhīm) on Bombay Island was founded in response to raids by the Khālji dynasty of Hindustān in 1294.
-Descendants of these settlers are found in contemporary Bombay, and most of the place-names on the island date from this era.
+The Kolis, an aboriginal tribe of fishermen, were the earliest known inhabitants, though Paleolithic stone implements found at Kandivli, in Greater Bombay, indicate human occupation during the Stone Age.
+Known as Heptanesia to the ancient Greek astronomer and geographer Ptolemy, the area was a centre of maritime trade with Persia and Egypt in 1000 BC.
+It was part of Aśoka's empire in the 3rd century BC and was ruled in the 6th to 8th centuries AD by the Cālukyas, who left their mark on Elephanta Island (Ghārāpuri).
+The Walkeswar temple at Malabar Point was probably built during the rule of Śilāhāra chiefs from the Konkan Coast (9th-13th centuries).
+Under the Yadāvas of Devagiri (1187-1312) the settlement of Mahikavati (Māhīm) on Bombay Island was founded in response to raids by the Khālji dynasty of Hindustan in 1294.
+Descendants of these settlers are found in contemporary Bombay, and most of the placenames on the island date from this era.
 In 1348 Bombay was conquered by invading Muslim forces and became part of the kingdom of Gujarāt.